Dadams11/CodeQuiz/README.md

-# Homework4_CodeQuiz
+# Code Quiz

-This is Homework where I will be making a timed quiz with 5 questions in which a user can take a timed quiz over and over and compare the scores they received.
+This is a quiz application using HTML, CSS, and Javascript.
+This application emphasizes the use of Javascript to provide quiz questions and collect user data to determine whether the answers to a question are correct, this then generates a score and appends a final page of results from the user data.

+This project has been deployed to GitHub Pages.
+To get this project up and running, you can follow the deployment link.
+Or, download the sources files to use this as a template.